Research

 Dr. McGee’s overarching interest has been to create a pragmatic approach to bioethics.
 This has resulted in many journal articles, an edited book and several chapters and reference articles.

-A variety of other programs and projects have resulted in publications, such as an analysis of the importance of federalism in bioethics at the government level, a formula for how much research subjects should be paid, the development of a model for pragmatic philosophy in social science-rooted bioethics, a study of results of exception from informed consent enrollment in emergency medical research study, and development of a pragmatic model for community consultation about research, the history of bioethics, and other projects.
+A variety of other programs and projects have resulted in publications, such as an analysis of the importance of federalism in bioethics at the government level, a formula for how much research subjects should be paid, the development of a model for pragmatic philosophy in social science-rooted bioethics, a study of emergency research done without informed consent, and development of a pragmatic model for community consultation about research, the history of bioethics, and other projects.
 Many projects have resulted in conferences, such as the 2006 ASBH spring conference “Bioethics and Politics” that resulted from the work on federalism.

 Interests